 Hurt feelings can only hold you back, fueling the cycle of oxidative damage.
 Rather than dwelling on the anger or hurt, go for a positive outlook.

 Have a “whatever it takes” attitude, because letting go and forgiving is for you, not for anyone else.
 You are the principal beneficiary.

 It's Your Choice

-The way your glaucoma is benefited by lowering your stress is highly individual, in the same way addressing other problems are.
+The way Alzheimer's benefited by lowering your stress is highly individual, in the same way addressing other problems are.
 It's your choice how you address your condition, and when you choose to do so.

 From relaxation techniques to herbal therapy, or prescription antidepressant “de-stressors” (the one you decide on is important) is the one you're comfortable with.